Hes-Siemelink/instacli/instacli-spec/basic-concepts/Variables.md

 ## Script output

-The **Output** command is often used at the end of a script to indicate the return value.
+The **Output** command is often used at the end of a script to explicitly set the return value.

 Suppose you have a file `simple-greeting.cli`